3 Ways Balance Transfers Help You Manage Debt and Save Money

 Carrying credit card debt can be very tough on your finances.
 If you’re struggling to keep up with payments, you’re not alone.
 According to Ramsey Solutions, it’s estimated that 103 million Americans carry credit card debt at some point during the year, which is approximated from the fact that 82% of adults have at least one credit card, and 47% of those cardholders carry a balance at least once a year.

-Balance transfer offers can make a huge difference.
-Moving your balance to a card with a low or zero APR will allow you to pay less in interest over a significant period of time (usually a year or more), so you have more money to put toward the principal.
-The average APR is approximately 21.5% to 24% for existing accounts carrying a balance with interest, which can quickly lead you into a debt cycle.
+But a balance transfer can make a huge difference.
+Moving your balance to a card with a low APR will allow you to pay less in interest, so you have more money to put toward the principal.

 Trying to pay down debt on one credit card is difficult enough.
 Things just get even more overwhelming when you’re paying off multiple cards.